 Unless otherwise stated, none of the transactions incorporate special terms and conditions and no guarantee was given or received.
-Transactions with related companies are generally affected on a cost plus basis.
+Transactions with related companies are generally effected on a cost plus basis.
 Outstanding balances are usually settled in cash.
 Amounts owed by/to related parties are shown separately in notes 11, 12 and 17.
-Transactions with directors are disclosed in notes 8 and 15.